ansys/pysystem-coupling/doc/source/users_guide/index.rst

 Although this guide does provide a brief overview of the main concepts in System Coupling, it is not intended to be a comprehensive introduction to cosimulation and the use of System Coupling.
-The focus will be on guiding the use of PySystemCoupling client library to access System Coupling features.
+The focus is on guiding the use of PySystemCoupling client library to access System Coupling features.

 .. note::
    Users who are licensed to use System Coupling can consult the product documentation for a detailed introduction to the product, illustrated with tutorial examples.
-The steps in the documentation that refer to the Command Line Interface (CLI) will be those that are most readily translated to the PySystemCoupling environment.
+The steps in the documentation that refer to the Command Line Interface (CLI) are those that are most readily translated to the PySystemCoupling environment.